Skip to content

 Smart node positioning

-When you add a node using quick-add, the modeler automatically finds a free position that:
+When you add a node using quick-add or the event button, the canvas automatically pans to center the new node in the viewport with a smooth animation.
+The modeler also finds a free position that:

 • Does not overlap with existing nodes.